 Agora Industry and Agora Energiewende would like to gratefully acknowledge the time and effort devoted by Elisabeth Zeyen (TU Berlin).
-We also thank our colleagues from the Hydrogen Team (Matthias Deutsch, Fabian Barrera, and Emir Çolak), and Communication Team (Anja Werner, Alexandra Steinhardt, Frank Jordan, and Mathias Fengler) of Agora Industry and Agora Energiewende.
+We also thank our colleagues from the Hydrogen Team (Matthias Deutsch, Fabian Barrera, and Emir Çolak), SEEA team (Mathis Rogner), and Communication Team (Anja Werner, Alexandra Steinhardt, Frank Jordan, Intan Cinditiara, Lena Tropschug, Mathias Fengler and Susanne Liebsch) of Agora Industry and Agora Energiewende.